 Insight: Orelle - Val Thorens

-As we peel off the road from Modane in the chill of dusk the first thing we discover is that it takes surprisingly little time before our accommodation comes into view just above the village.
-After checking into the Hameau des Eaux d’Orelle we garage the car and transfer ourselves and our luggage to a snug apartment with a view we’ll have to wait until the following morning to see.
+As we peel off the road from Modane in the chill of dusk we discover that it takes surprisingly little time before our accommodation comes into view just above the village.
+After checking into the Hameau des Eaux d’Orelle we garage the car and transfer ourselves and our luggage to a snug apartment with a view we’ll have to wait until the following morning to appreciate.

-There’s powder up there…
+There’s powder up here

-At the top, close to the Col de Rosaël, we get our first glimpse of Val Thorens, looking very different when peering down from the Maurienne side when compared to gazing up from somewhere like Les Menuires.
-Getting there involves little more than launching off onto the blue-graded Chamois piste, which kicks off a gentle cruise (with the possibility of a detour on the red-graded Falaise piste), taking us to the base of the Grand Fond Funitel lift.
+At the top, close to the Col de Rosaël we get our first glimpse of Val Thorens, looking very different when peering down from the Maurienne side compared to gazing up from somewhere like Les Menuires.
+Getting there involves little more than launching off onto the blue-graded Chamois piste, which kicks off a gentle cruise (with the option of a detour on the red-graded Falaise piste), taking us to the base of the Grand Fond Funitel lift.

 A change of scene above Orelle

 Ride to the Glacier

-Given more time and softer conditions we’d do just that but for now we stop to take in the scenery spread around us before skiing back down to the village on the long, red-graded Béranger.
+Given more time and softer conditions we’d do just that but for now we stop to take in the panorama spread around us before skiing back down to the village on the long, red-graded Béranger.
 One day, though, we’ll return to try the four or more alternative runs we have to skip for now, since we sense lunchtime approaching.

-Once safely down we ski over to take another chairlift, this time the Plein Sud high-speed six-seater.
+Once safely down we ski over to another chairlift, this time the Plein Sud high-speed six-seater.
 It’s a key link for skiers heading directly over to Méribel and Courchevel, and throws in the welcome bonus of bird’s-eye views of the lower end of Val Tho’.

-A little higher up there’s further light entertainment, as more confident skiers and snowboarders are tackling some well-established mogul-fields on either side of the pisted terrain.
+A little higher up there’s further light entertainment, as more confident skiers and snowboarders are tackling some well-established mogul fields on either side of the pisted terrain.
 We leave most of them behind as we continue climbing ever higher and transfer to another lift, the Bouquetin funitel, which drops us near the viewpoint of the Col de la Chambre (2850m).
 The following brief black-graded run down the Goitschel piste delivers us neatly beside the welcoming terraces of La Fruitière, where we relax for a beautifully prepared meal in what must count as one of the best locations in the French Alps.

 Even so, the panoramic views from the summit are even more hypnotic, and well worth the journey.
 Suitably uplifted, we decide to round off the experience with a run down the black-graded Combe Rosaël piste we see snaking away far below us, which turns out to be a run we’ll long remember.

 Orelle: sometimes less is more

-Minutes later, in the cosy fug of the Trois-Vallées Express gondola, we gaze in wonderment at the scene unfolding below us with a considerable sense of achievement at the mileage we’ve packed into a single day here and the experiences we’ve had along the way.
+Minutes later, in the cosy fug of the Trois-Vallées Express gondola, we gaze in wonderment at the scene unfolding below us with a considerable sense of achievement at the mileage we’ve packed into a single day here, and the experiences we’ve had along the way.

-Feature by Roger Moss, © 2019
+Feature by Roger Moss, © 2020